mikechambers/darci/README.md

 ## Development / Local Installation and Configuration

-darci is built around three main parts:
+DARCI is built around three main parts:

 -   [dcli](https://github.com/mikechambers/dcli) used to download and collect player pvp stats in a sqlite3 database.
 -   A nodejs backend, that provides a readonly JSON API / interface to the database.